GORE-MODS/Python-Assistant/README.md

 # Python-Assistant

-A Python Assistant using gemini api key.
+A Python Assistant using gemini api key. to create a custom wake-word you need to go here https://console.picovoice.ai/porcupine